ChristopheLaforge/Statistical-Physics/README.md

 # Statistical-Physics

-This is a piece of code to generate non-overlapping random walk in a squared lattice in 2 dimensions.
+This is a piece of code to generate non-overlapping random walk (SAW for Self-avoiding walk) in a squared lattice in 2 dimensions.
 The code is not finished.
-I realised that I did not take into account the case where the walk is going around the origin.
-In that particular case, I need to take into account the number of quadrant that was covered by the walk to select the appropriate next direction.
+The code grows a SAW.
+This is not the only possible approach (the famous pivot algorithm bend an initial trivial walk instead of growing it).
+The implemented solutions prevent the walk to enter into zones where it is going to be trapped, even if the zone is big enough to accomodate the expected length.
 Statistically, by removing the possibility for the path to be blocked in its growth, I biais the distribution for a finite walk.
 It is therefore not suitable to represent the distribution of finite self-avoiding walks.

+## To-do list

+Fix the issue with long-chain
-I also include some unit tests to my code.
+Include some unit tests to my code.

-I would also need a piece of code that transform the SAW into a picture for illustration.
+Replace the StepIncrement with a max function Transform the SAW into a picture for illustration.

-Finally, it should be embedded into a proper class and not just independent functions.
-I will do this later on.
+Embedded into a proper class and not just a set of independent functions.